 - 6S – 7 wires

-It’s not uncommon to have your balance lead damaged by the spinning propellers during flight, this post explains how to repair broken balance lead.
+It’s not uncommon for your balance lead to be damaged by spinning propellers during flight.
+To learn how to repair a broken balance lead, refer to our detailed tutorial: https://oscarliang.com/fix-balance-plug-lipo-replace/

 LiHV